QuantEcon/python-lecture-sandpit.myst/lectures/ak2_tom.md

 T_t = \tau_t W + \tau_t (D_t + K_t) + \delta_y + \delta_o
 $$

-**Note to Zejin and Tom: I have assume that the goverment taxes interest on government debt.
+**Note to Zejin and Tom: I have assumed that the goverment taxes interest on government debt.
 Do AK also assume that -- we can do what we want here**